Useful Information on Beveling

 Offsetting

-Offsetting is used to create the geometry required to act as the path along which either (if Geometry defines top path is unticked) the maximum extents of the part side of the cut follows or ( if Geometry defines top path is ticked) the path the torch will follow along the top of the plate.
+Offsetting is used to create the geometry required to act as the path along which either (if Geometry defines extents is selected) the maximum extents of the part side of the cut follows or (if Geometry defines top path is selected) the path the torch will follow along the top of the plate.

-We recommend always working with Geometry Defines Top Path ticked, as it prevents overlapping geometry in the case of a vertically symmetrical bevel.
+We recommend always working with Geometry Defines Top Path selected, as it prevents overlapping geometry in the case of a vertically symmetrical bevel.

 You could create your own offset geometry and cut it with a bevel, but it is easier to use the Multiple Bevel Wizard, as we will see.